nikodemus/foolang/docs/README.md

 top level and as such methods are never closures in that sense.

 <span class="done">&check;</span>
+**Multiple inheritance of interfaces**: classes can inherit from multiple interfaces, which can both provide default implementations for methods, and require other methods to be implemented by the class.
+Foolang interfaces are fairly similar to traits.
+(See [Schärli2003](bibliography.md#scharli2003).)

+<span class="done">&check;</span>
 **No inheritance of implementations**: similar to Julia and Rust, concrete instantiable classes cannot be inherited from in Foolang.
+This both drives refactoring towards the abstract, and allows for static resolution of methods when the concrete class is known.

 ### Pending

-<span class="todo">&cross;</span>
-**Multiple inheritance of interfaces**: interfaces and classes can inherit from multiple interfaces.

 <span class="todo">&cross;</span>
 **Dynamic bindings**: dynamic bindings combined with lexical closures